danriti/moleskine/chatops-slow-your-role/README.md

 ## The Power Is Yours

-Now that we've declared our admin users, we can go ahead and start handing out role based permissions to our users:
+Now that we've declared our admin users, we're ready to start dishing out user roles.
+Like many other aspects of Hubot, the commands are simple and easy to remember:

+Adding a role:

 ```
 Dan Riti> hubot Dan Riti has deploy role
 Hubot> @Riti: OK, Dan Riti has the 'deploy' role.
 ```

-Checking what roles a user has is also easy:
+Checking a specific user's current roles:

 ```
 Dan Riti> hubot what roles does Dan Riti have
 Hubot> @Riti: Dan Riti has the following roles: admin, deploy.
 ```

-And finally, removing a role from a user:
+Removing a role from a user:

 ```
 Dan Riti> hubot Dan Riti doesn't have deploy role